RosettaCommons/documentation/application_documentation/structure_prediction/TCRmodel.md

 git clone https://github.com/RosettaCommons/additional_protocol_data.git

-The template database can also be dowloaded from TCRmodel webserver from this link. https://tcrmodel.ibbr.umd.edu/links
+The template database can also be dowloaded from TCRmodel web server from this page: https://tcrmodel.ibbr.umd.edu/links

-The dafault location for the database path is "Rosetta/database/additional_protocol_data/tcr".
-If placed in different location use the flag "-tcr_template_db_path" to provide the path to the template database.
+The default location for the database path is "Rosetta/database/additional_protocol_data/tcr".
+If placed in a different location, use the flag "-tcr_template_db_path" to provide the path to the template database.

 ### Output Files